Managing tables and directories

 -

 Primary key.
 Specify whether the column is part of the primary key.
-A primary index is automatically created based on the primary key.
+Primary indexes are automatically created based on the primary key.

 Note

-The order of columns in the primary key depends on the order of columns in the table being created.
+The column order in the primary key depends on the column order in the table you are creating.

 -

 NOT NULL constraint.
-Specify whether the column may contain the
+Specify whether the column may contain a

 NULLvalue.